-If happiness were taking a bath, the tub would be leaking with time.
-Flow/Engagement would be taking direct involvement with what is filling the bath.
-This bath fills quicker and more effectively than with simple ephemeral pleasures.
+If ‘happiness’ were taking a bath, the tub would be leaking with time.
+With Flow & Engagement, you’re fully present with what you’re doing, focusing on what’s filling the bath.
+This bath fills quicker, more effectively, and usually more routinely than with simple ephemeral pleasures (our first Well-Being Element).
 It is essentially heightened presence and optimal experience during an activity.
-Not every kind of activity is conducive to flow, but many of them are.
-We can learn to be more present and engaged with countless activities.

 “A state of intense absorption and involvement with the present moment. […] In flow we are in control of our psychic energy, and everything we do adds order to consciousness. […] When the information that keeps coming into awareness is congruent with goals, psychic energy flows effortlessly.
 There is no need to worry, no reason to question one’s adequacy.
 But whenever one does stop to think about oneself, the evidence is encouraging: ‘You are doing all right.’
 The positive feedback strengthens the self, and more attention is freed to deal with the outer and the inner environment.” from his book Flow

 Csikszentmihalyi sought to capture the traits of optimal experience, and his research was both groundbreaking and relatable.
 He found that flow experiences are characterized by a few common features:

 - Time Dilation – The world can feel like it’s in slow motion—as if you’re Neo in the Matrix.
 And yet, time might fly by during a flow activity.
 Hours may feel like minutes upon reflection.